 SSH is by default configured to listen to port 22 and only on port 22.
 You can configure your SSH server to run on other ports, and the same method allows you to configure your SSH server to run and listen on multiple ports.

 Running an SSH server on more than one port could be helpful if your SSH server is connected to multiple networks, requiring your SSH server to listen on different ports for the other networks.

-Related: How to change SSH server port
+Related: How to modify the SSH server port

 $ ss -tlnp | grep -E "22|2022" LISTEN 0 128 *:22 *:* LISTEN 0 128 :::22 :::*